-tDCS utilizes a weak, direct electrical current to generate polar fields which modulate the activity and excitability of neurons beneath the electrodes. tDCS is a procedure which affects brain plasticity, the ability of the nervous system to change functionally and structurally.
+tDCS utilizes weak, direct electric current to modulate the activity and excitability of neurons which enhance brain plasticity, the ability of the brain to reorganize and transform itself.

 tDCS is not ECT

-tDCS should not be confused with electroconvulsive or shock therapy (ECT), where a much larger current of 600-1000 milliamps is applied to the entire brain.
-ECT is designed to trigger a grand mal seizure and must be done under a general anesthetic.
-Multiple induced seizures can relieve symptoms of severe depression.
-ECT produces significant side-effects, including memory loss and confusion, and therefore it is only used for patients with severe treatment-resistant depression.
+tDCS should not be confused with electroconvulsive (ECT) or "shock therapy."
+With ECT, a much larger current of 600-1000 milliamps (mA) is applied to the entire brain, compared to the 1-2 mA used in tDCS.
+ECT results in a grand mal seizure and must be done under general anesthesia.
+Multiple ECT treatments are required to relieve severe depression (6-20 treatments).
+Because ECT produces significant side-effects, including memory loss and confusion, it is only used for patients with severe, treatment-resistant depression.

-Undesirable side effects of tDCS are limited to reddening or slight irritation of the skin under the electrodes.
-This is eliminated or significantly reduced by saturating the sponges with saline.
-There is no injury or harm to the brain.
-An is an extremely wide margin of safety based on laboratory, clinical and computational modeling studies.
+Side effects of tDCS are uncommon and mild.
+There may be reddening of the skin under the electrodes.
+Rarely, a slight, temporary headache can occur during the treatment.
+There is no injury or harm to the brain with tDCS and there is an extremely wide margin of safety based on laboratory, clinical and computational modeling studies.

-The mission of the Brain Stimulation Clinic is to provide transcranial direct current stimulation to patients who are treatment-resistant to traditional and conventional therapies.
-The Brain Stimulation Clinic strives to make tDCS available and affordable for the suffering, treatment-refractory patient.
+The mission of the Brain Stimulation Clinic is to provide transcranial direct current stimulation to relieve suffering and enhance quality of life.